In 1974, Tony Barrell was thrilled to receive a letter from his guitar hero Phil Manzanera. Three decades later, he met him

 That might have been the end of this story – fan writes to musician and receives nice reply – but there’s a postscript.
 Thirty-one years later, when I had become a journalist on The Sunday Times, a music-biz friend emailed me to say he had just met Phil Manzanera, and would I like an introduction?

 Of course I did.
 Even better, I thought, I could interview Phil for the paper.
-He had a new album to promote (50 Minutes Later) and the Magazine section had a brilliant column called ‘Best of Times, Worst of Times’ (now sadly gone), in which interviewees told great stories from their past.
+He had a new album to promote (50 Minutes Later) and the Magazine section had a brilliant column called ‘Best of Times, Worst of Times’ (created by Danny Danziger and now sadly withdrawn), in which interviewees told great stories from their past.
 I could ask Phil about how he joined Roxy Music; the details were sure to be interesting to an awful lot of people, myself included.

 So off I went to Phil’s place in north London.
 I was slightly disconcerted to see that the famous Manzanera beard had gone, but pleased to find that he was a thoroughly decent chap (as I had expected from that letter).
 He gladly told me all about his enrolment in the greatest art-rock band of the 1970s, which was a wonderful story, with plenty of details I’d never heard.